 computers.
 The use of digital electronics (largely invented by Claude Shannon in 1937) and more flexible programmability were vitally important steps, but defining one point along this road as "the first digital electronic computer" is difficult.
 Notable achievements include.

-• Konrad Zuse's electromechanical "Z machines".
+- Konrad Zuse's electromechanical "Z machines".
 The Z3 (1941) was the first working machine featuring binary arithmetic, including floating point arithmetic and a measure of programmability.
 In 1998 the Z3 was proved to be Turing complete, therefore being the world's first operational computer.

-• The non-programmable Atanasoff–Berry Computer (commenced in 1937, completed in 1941) which used vacuum tube based computation, binary numbers, and regenerative capacitor memory.
+- The non-programmable Atanasoff–Berry Computer (commenced in 1937, completed in 1941) which used vacuum tube based computation, binary numbers, and regenerative capacitor memory.
 The use of regenerative memory allowed it to be much more compact than its peers (being approximately the size of a large desk or workbench), since intermediate results could be stored and then fed back into the same set of computation elements.

-• The secret British Colossus computers (1943), which had limited programmability but demonstrated that a device using thousands of tubes could be reasonably reliable and electronically reprogrammable.
+- The secret British Colossus computers (1943), which had limited programmability but demonstrated that a device using thousands of tubes could be reasonably reliable and electronically reprogrammable.
 It was used for breaking German wartime codes.

-• The Harvard Mark I (1944), a large-scale electromechanical computer with limited programmability.
+- The Harvard Mark I (1944), a large-scale electromechanical computer with limited programmability.

-• The U.S. Army's Ballistic Research Laboratory ENIAC (1946), which used decimal arithmetic and is sometimes called the first general purpose electronic computer (since Konrad Zuse's Z3of 1941 used electromagnets instead of electronics).
+- The U.S. Army's Ballistic Research Laboratory ENIAC (1946), which used decimal arithmetic and is sometimes called the first general purpose electronic computer (since Konrad Zuse's Z3of 1941 used electromagnets instead of electronics).
 Initially, how ever, ENIAC had an inflexible architecture which essentially required rewiring to change its programming.

 Stored-program architecture

 Several developers of ENIAC, recognizing its flaws, came up with a far more flexible and elegant design, which came to be known as the "stored program architecture" or von Neumann architecture.
 This design was first formally described by John von Neumann in the paper First Draft of a Report on the EDVAC, distributed in 1945.
-A number of projects to develop computers based on the stored-program architecture commenced around this time, the first of these being completed in Great Britain.
+A number of projects to develop computers based on the stored-program architecture commenced around this time, the first of these being completed in Great Britain .
 The first working prototype to be demonstrated was the Manchester Small-Scale Experimental Machine (SSEM or "Baby") in 1948.
 The Electronic Delay Storage Automatic Calculator (EDSAC), completed a year after the SSEM at Cambridge University, was the first practical, non-experimental implementation of the stored program design and was put to use immediately for research work at the university.
 Shortly thereafter, the machine originally described by von Neumann's paper—EDVAC—was completed but did not see full-time use for an additional two years.

 Nearly all modern computers implement some form of the stored-program architecture, making it the single trait by which the word "computer" is now defined.
 While the

 Beginning in the 1950s, Soviet scientists Sergei Sobolev and Nikolay Brusentsov conducted research on ternary computers, devices that operated on a base three numbering system of −1, 0, and 1 rather than the conventional binary numbering system upon which most computers are based.
 They designed the Setun, a functional ternary computer, at Moscow State University.
-The device was put into limited production in the Soviet Union, but supplanted by the more common binary architecture.
+The device was put into limited production in the

 Semiconductors and microprocessors

-Modern smartphones are fully programmable computers in their own right, and as of 2009 may well be the most common form of such computers in existence
+Computers using vacuum tubes as their electronic elements were in use throughout the 1950s, but by the 1960s had been largely replaced by transistor-based machines, which were smaller, faster, cheaper to produce, required less power, and were more reliable.
+The first transistorised computer was demonstrated at theModern smartphones are fully programmable computers in their own right, and as of 2009 may well be the most common form of such computers in existence

 Programs